 My animations, presented here, combine original art with modified imagery from other sources.
 These works are admittedly low tech, dirty workarounds in a medium dominated by CGI and professional animation studios, but it is work in which misanthropes should be encouraged.

 Finding ways to make snippets of images and strange sounds interesting is what lies at the center of these films.
 The less time the viewer has to see something, the less they are able to process it.
-Similarly, I sometimes split the narration from its animation, whether as text or an audio file, and then run them consecutively.
+Similarly, the narration is sometimes split from its animation, whether as text or an audio file, and then run separately.
 Consumers of this information must cut-and-paste meaning from imperfect memory.
 Invariably, it is a salad.

 Mystery lurks in nooks and crannies.
 You just missed it, or saw only a part of it, or got part of it backwards.
 We revisit material where we have questions; and where there is no better answer, we are forced to step away with most of what we encountered left inscrutably intact.
 For some, these are acts of abandonment and frustration.
 For others, it is a brush with their own mortality.